727800350/note/cs/performance_tool.md

 some I/O is being processed 100% of the time, however, the back-end disks may be far from saturated, and may be able to handle much more work.

-Bear in mind that poor performing disk I/O isn’t necessarily an application issue.
-Many techniques are typically used to perform I/O asynchronously, so that the application doesn’t block and suffer the latency directly (e.g., read-ahead for reads, and buffering for writes).
+Bear in mind that poor performing disk I/O isn't necessarily an application issue.
+Many techniques are typically used to perform I/O asynchronously, so that the application doesn't block and suffer the latency directly (e.g., read-ahead for reads, and buffering for writes).

 ### free